Existence, Regularity, and a Strong It\^o Formula for the Isochronal Phase of SPDE

 \end{minipage} \end{center}

 .15in

 { \centerline { \bfseries \scshape Abstract} We prove the existence and regularity of the isochron map for stable invariant manifolds of a large class of evolution equations.
 Our results apply in particular to the isochron map of reaction-diffusion equations and neural field equations.
-Using the regularity properties proven here, we are able to obtain a strong It{\^o}~formula for the isochronal phase of stochastically perturbed travelling waves, spiral waves, and other patterns appearing in SPDEs driven by white noise, even for SPDEs that only admit mild solutions. }\\
+Using the regularity properties proven here, we prove a strong It{\^o}~formula for the isochronal phase of stochastically perturbed travelling waves and other patterns appearing in SPDEs driven by white noise, even for SPDEs that only admit mild solutions. }\\